mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 differences are firstly that generator modules are very often reusable across many specific projects or studies, while this is more rarely seen for geometry modules.
-Secondly, as we shall see below, generator modules can be implemented purely in just a few lines python if desired.
+Secondly, as we shall see below, generator modules can be implemented purely in just a few lines Python if desired.

 Configuration
 -------------